Standards for Kinship Caregivers

 Who is developing these approval standards?

-These standards are being developed by a group of national organizations including A Second Chance Inc., American Bar Association Center on Children and the Law, Children’s Rights, CWPolicy, Generations United, National Indian Child Welfare Association, National Association for Regulatory Administration, New America’s Resource Family Working Group, and Think of Us.
+These standards are being developed by a group of national organizations including A Second Chance Inc., American Bar Association Center on Children and the Law, Children’s Rights, CWPolicy, Generations United and its Grandfamilies & Kinship Support Network: A National Technical Assistance Center, National Indian Child Welfare Association, National Association for Regulatory Administration, New America’s Resource Family Working Group, and Think of Us.

 Do I have to follow these standards?